lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 # Creating a database that is "ngOauth2AuthCodeFlow" ready

-Such databases are not using XPages, or good old "Forms and Views" to generate the interface.
+Such databases are not using XPages, or good old "Forms and Views" to generate the user interface.
+Here, we are talking about databases that contains :

+- html/css/js files, preferably stored in the WebContent folder accessible from the package explorer.
+- The client AngularJS code will use normal $http and $resource to access the services :
-Here, we are talking about databases that contains html/css/js files (preferably stored in the WebContent folder accessible from the package explorer), and XPages or Agents or whatever you want to publish rest like services.
-And of course, you client js code will use AngularJS $http and $resource to access the services.
+	- XPages or Agents or whatever you want to publish rest like services.

-Adding the ngOauth2AuthCodeFlow module (and initializing its service) will allow you to access other Rest services hosted on another server (as long as the server is configured to accept oauth2 access tokens).
+	- And Rest services configured on other hosts that will wait for bearer tokens in the authorization header.

-## Generate the NSF
+## Create the NSF

-First option : You can download the sample database from the github releases.
+First option : You can download a sample database from the github releases.

 Second option : You can generate the sample database from the source code :